icanseeuseeingme/ansible-ubuntu-base/README.md

 ----------------------

-*This is my person way of installing Ansible on a vagrant instance to the latest version, quickly, for testing.*
+*This is my personal way of installing Ansible on a vagrant instance to the latest version, quickly, for testing.*